LazataknesSoftware/winargs/README.md

 ⭐ Simple (4 functions only!)

+# What is cmd.exe-style?
+* Parameter and value looks like /PARAMETER:VALUE
+* Boolean (true/false) parameters looks like /PARAMETER
+* Help parameter looks like "/?"

 # Methods
 * **set(*flag*,*description*,*required*)** - sets new *flag* with *description*.
 It can be required or not, depending on *required* parameter.